wulechuan/wulechuan-js-get-valid-indentation-string/documents/ReadMe.en-US.md

 // Throws an error.
-// As neither the provided value nor the fallback value presents. tryOneValue('-2',  ' \n ')
+// As neither the provided value nor the fallback value is valid. tryOneValue('-2',  ' \n ')